Families often tell us about how Bedruthan has a special place in their hearts.

 Therefore, we’re introducing a new approach to family holidays, though it feels more like returning to that most important thing.
 In short, our renewed aim is to help families uncover precious time to spend together — not apart.

-This October, we’re going to begin trying out some big, new ideas that we think families will be excited to try.
+As of October half term 2020, we’re going to begin trying out some big, new ideas that we think families will be excited to try.
 In place of our usual children’s clubs, we’re going to be offering more unique experiences for the whole family.

-For this coming half term, we’re inviting local abstract artist Daniel Turner to come and be artist-in-residence at our modernist clifftop building.
+For October half term, we’re inviting local abstract artist Daniel Turner to come and be artist-in-residence at our modernist clifftop building.
 He’ll be leading relaxed sessions in the artist’s studio, open to both younger budding artists and parents wanting to realise their own artistic ambitions.
 Try your hand at gravity painting and kinetic art, with introductory workshops running on Monday, October 19th and Monday, October 26th.

 We’re also excited to tell you that renowned landscape artist Tony Plant will be visiting Bedruthan this October half term too.
 Tony’s perhaps best known for his large-scale, site-specific works.
 One of his methods is to take a rake down onto the sand to carve out large spiral patterns on the beach.
 Come join in – he’s leading smaller-scale beach drawing sessions here on Friday, October 23rd and Friday, October 30th.